tapebysea/cb-cli/README.md

     ✔ Easily update cb-cli with -u flag

     𐄂 Check which streamers are online (feature not implemented yet)

-    𐄂 Search chaturbate streamers with tags (feature not implemented yet)

     𐄂 Feed your cat (feature not implemented yet)